emilecohen/UCB-MFE-solidity-workshop/Part_2/nft/README.md

 Contract: https://etherscan.io/address/0xb47e3cd837ddf8e4c57f05d70ab865de6e193bbb#code

 ### Unique Piece
 - The First 5000 Days is another one of Beeples high grossing NFT projects.
 It is a collage of 5000 individual NFTs that Beeples created for his Everyday’s series.
 It sold for an astonishing $69 million (42.329 ETH) in 2021 at the [Christies Auction house](https://onlineonly.christies.com/s/beeple-first-5000-days/beeple-b-1981-1/112924).
 This is the most expensive NFT ever to be sold to an individual investor.

+Have a a look at [Dune Analytics](https://dune.com/browse/dashboards) for good analytic dashboard about any blockchain topic.

 ## Major Marketplaces